Churchville, New York

 Churchville is a village in Monroe County, New York, United States.
 As of the 2020 census, the population was 2,091, up from 1,961 in 2010.
 The village is named after Samuel Church, an early settler.

 History

 In 1806, Samuel Church purchased the land that would become Churchville in what was then known as West Pulteney.
 The village was incorporated on September 21, 1852, and named after Samuel Church, who owned all the land within the village limits.

+The village expanded following the conclusion of the War of 1812 —which Samuel Church himself fought in— hastened by the connection of the Tonawanda railroad in 1837.

 Geography

 Churchville is at (43.105462, -77.880533) in western Monroe County, in the northern part of the town of Riga.
 It is at the intersection of Routes 33 and 36, north of Interstate 490.
 I-490 leads northeast 16 mi to downtown Rochester and southwest 6 mi to I-90, the New York State Thruway.
 State Route 33 leads northeast 4 mi to North Chili and southwest 3.5 mi to Bergen, while Route 36 leads north 6 mi to Route 31 near Spencerport and south 10 mi to Caledonia.

 According to the U.S. Census Bureau, the village of Churchville has an area of 1.2 sqmi, of which 0.02 sqmi, or 1.49%, are water.
 Black Creek, a tributary of the Genesee River, flows from west to east through the village.

 Churchville Park and golf course are north of the village near Hutton Circle and Kendall Road.